 We are committed to contributing research and scholarship about Warhol’s life and art and providing resources for scholars.

-The Warhol archives is the greatest single collection of materials related to Warhol and his practice.
-The Archives Study Center is a rich resource for academic scholars, filmmakers, journalists, artists, curators, and commercial galleries.
+The Warhol archives is the single greatest collection of materials related to Warhol and his practice, and our study center is a rich resource for scholarly research.

 We create digital and print publications that honor art and artists; celebrate scholarly inquiry; and challenge, entertain, and delight.

-Our curatorial team is devoted to developing traveling exhibitions with robust original research, digging into the museum’s archives and art collections.
-These exhibitions are available to rent for display at museums around the world.
+Our curatorial team develops traveling exhibitions that are available to rent for display at museums around the world.